tjntomas/HADashboard-widgets/custom_widgets/basegraph/README.md

 graph_fill_colors: "1"   # Set the opacity for the fill colors.
 graph_bar_colors: "1"    # Set the opacity for the bar colors.
 graph_bar_multi: "1"     # Leave this as is
-graph_user: INFLUXDB_USERNAME # Only necessary if authentication has been enabled
+graph_user: INFLUXDB_USERNAME # ONLY INCLUDE THIS LINE IF AUTHENTICATION IS ENABLED FOR INFLUXDB
-graph_password: INFLUXDB_PASSWORD # Only necessary if authentication has been enabled
+graph_password: INFLUXDB_PASSWORD # ONLY INCLUDE THIS LINE IF AUTHENTICATION IS ENABLED FOR INFLUXDB
 graph_degrees_celsius_text: "Degrees Celsius"  # Adjust to your own language
 graph_degrees_fahrenheit_text: "Degrees Fahrenheit"  # Adjust to your own language
 graph_percent_text: "Percent"  # Adjust to your own language